microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 const extensionConfig = {
   // Add a `webview` entry point to the `entry` config
   entry: {
-    extension: './src/extension.ts',
+    extension: "./src/extension.ts",
-    webview: './src/webview/index.ts',
+    webview: "./src/webview/index.ts",
   },
   // Update the `output.filename` config to be '[name].js'
   output: {
-    path: path.resolve(__dirname, 'dist'),
+    path: path.resolve(__dirname, "dist"),
-    filename: '[name].js',
+    filename: "[name].js",
-    libraryTarget: 'commonjs2'
+    libraryTarget: "commonjs2",
   },
   // ... other extension configs ...
-}
+};
 ```

 These configurations will create a build output that contains a `dist/extension.js` file and a `dist/webview.js` file.

 ### Add a script tag to the webview markup

 You can now use some Visual Studio Code APIs to create a URI pointing to the `dist/webview.js` file.

 These API calls can get a bit verbose, so create a small helper function to keep your code clean.